FAQ/Fees

 3 - Patiently attuning to your true self.
 Teaching your brain and your nervous system that it's safe to be you.
 Learn to trust yourself, attune to yourself, align with yourself, and treat yourself with compassion.
 Feel into the true, unique animal of your body.
 That is you.
 Chronic pain is an invitation to learn your deeper truths and to get comfortable with who you really are.

-Offering weekly individual psychotherapy.
-Appointments with me are scheduled in ongoing slots that repeat each week.
+I offer weekly individual psychotherapy.
+Appointments are scheduled in ongoing slots that repeat each week.

 Appointment length: 45-50 minutes